amckinnell/RubyMineTips/Refactoring-Keymap.md

 | Option + Command + J          | Join Lines        |
 | Option + Command + Up Arrow   | Extend Selection  |
 | Option + Command + Down Arrow | Shrink Selection  |

+Note: some of these are the default bindings; some of them are not.